Ralph Wilson Stadium: Naming rights

 In 1972, Rich Products, a Buffalo-based food products company, signed a 25-year, $1.5 million deal ($60,000 per year), by which the venue would be called "Rich Stadium"; one of the earliest examples of the sale of naming rights in North American sports.
 (The name was somewhat of a compromise, after Bills owner and founder Ralph Wilson rejected the name Rich wanted to use to promote its non-dairy creamer, "Coffee Rich Park.")
 By a vote of 16–4, the county legislature approved the name in November 1972, despite a matching offer from Wilson to name it "Buffalo Bills Stadium."

 When the Bills organization regularly referred to the stadium without the "Rich" name, Rich Products brought a $7.5 million lawsuit against the team in 1976.
 After the original deal expired after a quarter century in 1998, the stadium was renamed in honor of Wilson.
 Rich Products balked at paying a greatly increased rights fee, which would have brought the price up to par with other NFL stadiums.

 On August 13, 2016, Buffalo-based New Era Cap Company and the Bills reached a seven-year, $35 million agreement for stadium naming rights.
 The Bills and New Era officially announced the stadium's new name of New Era Field five days later, on August 18, 2016.

-On July 15, 2020, the Bills announced that New Era Cap asked to be released from their naming rights and sponsorship deal, and the two sides agreed on terms to terminate the contract.
+On July 15, 2020, the Bills announced that New Era Cap had asked to be released from their naming rights and sponsorship deal, and the two sides agreed on terms to terminate the contract.
 The statement referred to the venue only as "the stadium", and the Bills' website scrubbed all references to New Era.
 Under the terms of the 2012 lease agreement, in addition to Erie County having to approve any new stadium name as the stadium's legal owners, the government of the state of New York would also have a veto; the clause was inserted to quash ambush marketing attempts.
 Under this clause, Erie County executive Mark Poloncarz rejected a naming rights bid by minitoilet maker Tushy Bidets, saying that any name that "embarrasses the community" would not even be considered regardless of the size of the bid.
 Signs bearing the "New Era Field" name were removed beginning July 24.
 On August 20, the team announced they would temporarily use the name Bills Stadium until they found a new naming-rights partner.

 On March 29, 2021, the team announced that the stadium’s new name would be Highmark Stadium after reaching a 10-year agreement with Highmark Blue Cross Blue Shield of Western New York.